waddell/urban-analytics-and-planning/02-introduction.rst

 Motivation
 -----------

-There are so many books written about cities, how they work, and how to plan them, so why write another?
-This book aims to fill a gap in more traditional urban economics texts that rely heavily on the assumptions of neoclassical economics at the expense, in our estimation, of more nuanced consideration of equity concerns and political economy aspects of cities and the metropolitan regions they inhabit.
-Urban economics texts also tend to to be relatively uninformed by the emergence of massive amounts of emerging data about cities, and to gloss over the details of urban form, design, and structure in favor of more stylized, mathematically tractable theoretical representations.
+There are so many books written about cities, their economies and housing markets, and how to plan them, so why write another?
+After using a variety of urban economics texts to teach graduate students in city planning at the University of California, Berkeley, I found that they did not adequately support the kind of learning experience students were looking for.
+The simplifying assumptions were often so strong that students had a difficult time recognizing the relevance of the models that followed from them.
+Urban economics texts tend to rely heavily on the assumptions of neoclassical economics at the expense, in our estimation, of more nuanced consideration of equity concerns and political economy aspects of cities and the metropolitan regions they inhabit.
+Urban economics texts also tend to to be relatively uninformed by the emergence of massive amounts of emerging data about cities, and to gloss over the details of urban form and urban design in favor of more stylized, mathematically tractable theoretical representations.

 The aims of this book are to balance ideas from urban economics with consideration of equity and the role of government in structuring markets for real estate, labor, infrastructure and public services by cities, counties, metropolitan planning organizations, state and federal agencies.
 We also seek to broaden the discussion by taking a more modern approach to engaging theory with data.
 The proliferation of publicly available data and the rapid advancement of analytical and computational methods to analyze data about cities and metropolitan areas has not, in